Ultimate Guide to Remodeling a Kitchen

 For maximum storage, install slide-out shelves throughout your kitchen and consider converting a closet or part of an adjoining room into a walk-in pantry.
 If you have the space for it, a walk-in pantry is a remarkably economical way to upgrade your kitchen!
 A pantry can give you more storage than an entire wall of cabinets, at a fraction of the cost.
 Quality slide-out shelves, on the other hand, are not cheap.
 If they are something you are interested in having in your kitchen, you will need ones that can hold the weight of whatever snacks, ingredients, or cookware you are storing.
 You want ones that will last, and depending on how many you install throughout your kitchen, the price can definitely add up.
 But for large families and seasoned chefs, slide-out shelves are a must-have to make your kitchen work for you.

 Build your Budget

 When it comes to a kitchen remodel you always want to aim for quality.
-You can read up on how to save money without cutting corners at claytonhoover.com/how-to-effectively-remodel/.
+You can read up on how to save money without cutting corners in our article on How to Effectively Remodel.
 Before getting an estimate, it is a good idea to prioritize every aspect of your kitchen remodel from “must-haves” to “in our dreams.”
 Knowing what is important to you will help your contractor give you everything you need without going over budget.
 That being said, unexpected costs can arise in any home renovation.
 Whatever your budget may be, you should set aside an extra 10-20% for unexpected overages.